Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs

-\end{widetext} Energy dispersion and topological phases.-- The energy dispersion and winding number ($\omega$), see Eqs.~(\ref{Ekcqw})-(\ref{wind1t}), are plotted in Fig.~\ref{f78t2} for step-dependent coin ($T=2$) and in Fig.~\ref{f78t1} for step-independent coin ($T=1$) for $N=7,8$-cycles, see SM Sec.~A for 3 and 4-cycles and also 7,8-cycles with higher step-dependency, e.g., $T\ge3$.
+Energy dispersion and topological phases.-- The energy dispersion and winding number ($\omega$), see Eqs.~(\ref{Ekcqw})-(\ref{wind1t}), are plotted in Fig.~\ref{f78t2} for step-dependent coin ($T=2$) and in Fig.~3 of SM Sec.~A for step-independent coin ($T=1$) for $N=7,8$-cycles, see SM Sec.~A for 3 and 4-cycles and also 7,8-cycles with higher step-dependency, e.g., $T\ge3$.
 Notably, the trend in $\omega$ vs. $\theta$ for odd and even cycles is identical, and the odd-even distinction vanishes as $N\rightarrow$ large.
 However, in finite cycles (e.g., $N=3,4,7,8$), odd-even distinction is relevant for energy dispersion, band-closing and flat bands.
-Further, we observe that with increasing $T$, the number of locations of energy gap closing (Dirac cones) increases, and so does the varieties of winding numbers, see Fig.~\ref{f78t2} in comparison to Fig.~\ref{f78t1}.
+Further, we observe that with increasing $T$, the number of locations of energy gap closing (Dirac cones) increases, and so does the variety of winding numbers, see Fig.~\ref{f78t2} in comparison to Fig.~\ref{f78t1}.
 Thus, step-dependent coins ($T>1$) show a larger number of distinct topological phases (with topological phase transitions) than the step-independent case (always $\omega=1$ with no phase transition).

 One distinct feature in even 8-cycle (or, 4-cycle) as compared to odd 7-cycle (or, 3-cycle) is that the number of band-closing locations is larger in 8-cycle (or, 4-cycle).
-Besides, we see band closing beyond trivial $k=0$, e.g., at $k=\pi$ only in 8-cycle (4-cycle) for particular coins ($\theta$), and it holds for both step-independent and step-dependent CQW regardless of $T$.\\ We also analytically show (in SM Sec.~B) that the gap closing (Dirac cones) at $E(k)=0$ happens under the condition: $\theta \in \{0,\frac{4\pi}{T} :\; k=0, 2\pi \;(\text{or, } k' = 0, N) \}$ and $\{\frac{2\pi}{T}:\; k=\pi\;(\text{or, }k' = \frac{N}{2})\}$, which allows one to control gap closing and Dirac cone locations with the CQW parameters: $T, N$.
-The gap closing in rotation angle $\theta$ also implies Dirac cones (linear gap-closing in momentum space $k$), see SM Sec.~B and Fig.~\ref{f78t2}.
-Thus, one can control conducting phases of the CQW system using only the coin operators.
-For instance, in Fig.~\ref{f78t2}(a-b) with $k=0, \theta=0$ for 7-cycle and with $k=0, \theta=0$ or $k=\pi, \theta=2\pi$ for 8-cycle, we see gap closing in $\theta$ and these $\theta$ values show linear energy-gap closing in $k$ (continuum limit) too, see Fig.~\ref{f78t2}(c).
+Besides, we see band closing beyond trivial $k=0$, e.g., at $k=\pi$ only in 8-cycle (4-cycle) for particular coins ($\theta$), and it holds for both step-independent and step-dependent CQW regardless of $T$. \begin{widetext}